What can a digital camera do?

 The amount of memory on a card is measured in gigabytes (GB).
 The higher the number of GB on your memory card, the more photos it will store.
 Most cards can hold hundreds of photos at any one time.
 Make sure you shop around – and check that you get the right card for your camera!

-Digital cameras allow you to zoom in on the object you are taking a photo of before you take it.
-There are two types:
+Digital cameras allow you to zoom-in on the object you are photographing before you take it.
+There are two types or zoom:

 - optical zoom